Skip to content

 Note

-This case statement, like all case statements, will return the first matching value.
-This means the order of your clauses in your case statement are extremely important.
+Like all case statements, case_greaterthan returns the first matching value.
+The order of clauses is important.

 Syntax